patrikx3/openwrt-insomnia/docs/linksys-usb-ttl.md

 [//]: #@corifeus-header:end
 # Linksys USB-TTL

+Sometimes I get garbage characters, to fixed it I switch the USB cord.

 # WARNING ABOUT SCREEN TTL
 Make sure if you are in Gnome for example - not pure screen - make sure disable UTF8, choose some ASCII based like Central European etc...